What is Neuromarketing and How Does it Help E-commerce Companies Increase Their Visitor-to-Customer Ratio?

 Here are just a few examples of the cognitive biases that would allow you to convert visitors of your website:

 This is perhaps the most commonly used effect in e-commerce, yet many don’t know why they list the initial price before putting in the current discounted one.
-The thing is that people are impressed when the price is “decreased” as they mostly only pay attention to the initial figures.
+The thing is that people are impressed (both consciously and subconsciously) when the price is “decreased” as they mostly only pay attention to the initial figures.

 The framing effect involves drawing different conclusions from the same information, depending on how that information is presented.